utiasSTARS/pyslam/README.md

 # pyslam
 Non-linear least-squares SLAM in Python using scipy and numpy.
-Similar to Google's Ceres solver.
+Modelled after Google's Ceres solver.

 Dependencies:
 * numpy (for most things)